vejendsh/CBT_pred/README.md

 ---
 ## 1. Project Overview
 Traditional whole-body thermoregulation simulations require heavy CFD computations.
-To accelerate what-if studies we:
+This project uses machine learning to create a surrogate model which can accelerate the process.
+It is done as follows:
-1. Launch **Ansys Fluent** batches for thousands of parameter combinations (metabolic rates, ambient temperature, convective coefficient, …).
+1. Use **Ansys Fluent** to solve thousands of cases characterized by unique parameter combinations (metabolic rates, ambient temperature, convective coefficient, …).
 2. Collect solver outputs (core temperature time series) and compress them into tensors.
 3. Train a fully-connected neural network to map the 5-dimensional input parameter vector → 100-point temperature curve (via FFT domain).